yakupcanatalar/yakupcanatalar/README.md

 # Hi, I'm Yakup Can ATALAR 👋

 ### 🚀 About Me
 Highly motivated and results-driven software developer with over **8 years of experience** in designing, developing, and implementing innovative software solutions.
 Demonstrated ability to work both independently and collaboratively, consistently delivering projects on time and within budget.
 Strong expertise in the **.NET framework, ASP.NET MVC, Angular, and various database technologies**.
-Currently learning **Java Spring Boot and React** to expand expertise in modern web development and **microservices architecture**.

 ### 💼 What I'm Working On
 - 🔄 **Workflow Management App**: A React & Spring Boot application for businesses to track their processes.